 Get High!
-Walk the Dubrovnik City Walls (2024 Guide)
+Your Guide to Walking the Dubrovnik City Walls

 True.

-The last time we visited, we spent more than 2 weeks in Croatia).
+The last time we visited, our Croatia itinerary stretched out to a leisurely three weeks.
 And we did stroll atop the massive Dubrovnik city walls at sunset – when the setting sun bathed everything in a vivid golden glow.

 And it was lovely…